-New Guidelines for safe Chinese herbal medicine practice explain the Chinese Medicine Board’s expectations of Chinese medicine practitioners to provide safe Chinese herbal medicine services.
+The Guidelines for safe Chinese herbal medicine practice explain the Chinese Medicine Board of Australia's (the Board) expectations of Chinese medicine practitioners to provide safe Chinese herbal medicine services.
 They address a policy gap by providing clear guidance for practitioners to make sure there is clarity and transparency about the expectations of practitioners providing Chinese herbal medicine services.

-The guidelines assist Chinese medicine practitioners to practise Chinese herbal medicine safely and support the Board’s effort to facilitate public access to safe health services.
+The guidelines help Chinese medicine practitioners to practise Chinese herbal medicine safely and support the Board’s effort to facilitate public access to safe health services.